Philip Van Keuren

 Photogravure

-Photogravure is an intaglio printmaking process wherein a light-sensitive gelatin tissue which upon which a film positive has been exposed with high-intensity UV light is adhered to a copper plate and then etched.
-The result is a high quality intaglio print that can reproduce the detail and continuous tones of a photograph.
 Photogravure was developed in the 1870’s and became one of the first widely used techniques for reproducing photographic imagery.
-Photogravure is unique among photo-printmaking techniques in that it can be described as truly photographic; i.e. the photographic image is realized in continuous tones rather than broken up, via a half-tone screen, into dots of white or black that blend visually to simulate a photographic appearance, as in photo-lithography, photo-etching and photo-silkscreen.
-The photogravure print is printed on paper from the etched copper plate that has been inked and wiped as a regular intaglio plate.
+A hybrid process of printmaking and photography, photogravure produces an intaglio print that can reproduce the detail and continuous tones of a photograph.
+In photogravure the image is realized in continuous tones rather than broken up via a half-tone screen, as with other photo-mechanical printmaking techniques, into dots of white or black that blend visually to simulate a photographic appearance.
+The photogravure print is printed in ink on paper from the etched copper plate that has been inked and wiped as a regular intaglio plate.

 Photographers of the Photo-Secession and Pictorialist movements of the late 19th and early 20th centuries prized photogravure for its ability to render a wide tonal range, soft tones and details.
-The technique later fell into disuse as most photographers utilized the convenient and high quality silver gelatin papers to print their images.
-Interestingly, the rise of digital photography has sparked a renewed interest in some of the early techniques of photography, and photogravure has been enjoying something of a renaissance in the past 20 years or so.
+The rise of digital photography has sparked a renewed interest in some of the early techniques of photography, including photogravure.